asashish001/NyayaVault/Docs/ARCHITECTURE.md

 # NyayaVault architecture

-Prototype for SIH 2026 PS 26190.
+Prototype for .
 Complementary document-integrity layer — **not** a replacement for ICJS, CCTNS, e-Courts, e-Sakshya, e-Prosecution, or e-Forensics.

 ## Component diagram